LuDelicato/tz/README.md

-Just a calculator for RP server
+Just a calculator for weed farming in a roleplay fivem server.
+It calculates the time remaining for the plant to be ready so the player know when it's ready to collect, based on it's device time.